Web content best practices

 In this case, it's a good idea to manually change the URLs to something more meaningful, such as /staff-members-berlin, /staff-members-hong-kong.

 Meta tags also make your web page more findable.
-The Description meta attribute should contain a concise and relevant summary of what the page contains.
+The Meta Description field should contain a concise and relevant summary of what the page contains.
 This will show in search engine results, and helps visitors understand the content of the page.

 Avoid cutting and pasting directly from a word processor with the standard cut and paste functions.
 Always "Paste from Word" if using Microsoft Word, or "Paste as Text" if using another word processor.
 Word processors tend to do poor jobs of creating web markup code and often insert extraneous code which make your site less search-engine friendly and accessible.